pediapress/Collection/README.txt

    that each article contains the name of the license and set $wgLicenseURL to an article that contains all needed licenses.

+  *$wgCollectionTemplateExclusionCategory (string)*
+   Name of a category which marks templates (or transcluded articles) to be excluded for document generation.

+   Default value is ``"Exclude in print"``

   *$wgPDFTemplateBlackList (string)*
-   Title of an article containing blacklisted templates, i.e. templates that should be excluded for PDF generation.
+   Title of an article containing blacklisted templates, i.e. templates that should be excluded for document generation.

    Default value is ``"MediaWiki:PDF Template Blacklist"``